powsybl/powsybl.github.io/pages/overview/index.md

 The [PyPowSyBl](https://pypowsybl.readthedocs.io/en/latest/index.html) project gives access to PowSyBl framework to Python developers.
 This Python integration relies on GraalVM to compile Java code to a native library.

-All the features of PowSyBl are exposed as [web services](../documentation/index.html#microservices), to make it easy to build web-based applications on top of the framework.
+All PowSyBl features are exposed as [web services](../documentation/index.html#microservices), to make it easy to build web-based applications on top of the framework.
 As an example of integration, please visit the web-site of [GridSuite](https://www.gridsuite.org/).

 # Projects